 UK logistics company grows despite driver shortage

-A leading UK logistics company will be opening another three offices as demand for speedy delivery services surges.
+A leading UK logistics company will open another three offices as demand for speedy delivery services surges.

 The announcement comes in the wake of a national driver shortage that is being felt countrywide.